Research & Development

 We have a connectivity platform that allows us to interoperate with other devices and systems.
 This allows us to optimise the information contained in the rich and currently untapped data streams of bedside monitors, treatment machines and other systems.

-Our team includes doctors, nurses, designers, engineers, marketers etc. We work very closely with practicing clinicians from the start of any project to product release and beyond.
+Our team includes doctors, nurses, designers, engineers, marketers and more.
+We work very closely with practicing clinicians from the start of any project to product release and beyond.
 We also engage with leading medical scientists and physiologists.

 We have a great collaboration with Karl Hewson and the team at Cambridge Design Partnership, who have a truly holistic capability, founded on an evidence based approach.

-We are very fortunate to work closely with the MD-TEC Medical Devices Testing and Evaluation Centre at University Hospitals Birmingham.
+We are very fortunate to work closely with the MD-TEC Medical Devices Testing and Evaluation Centre in the NIHR Trauma Management MedTech Co-operative at Queen Elizabeth Hospital Birmingham.
 They have a very high fidelity simulation facility in which we are able to test our prototypes in highly realistic situations.
 MD-TEC is led by Professor Tom Clutton-Brock MBE, who also led the UK Ventilator Challenge testing programme.

 What We Know About Intra-Operative Hypotension

 Associated with post-operative mortality and morbidity, intra-operative hypotension (IOH) is a topic of increasing interest amongst both clinical researchers and clinicians responsible for the hemodynamic management of patients in the operating room…

 “Research and development in software as a medical device and data science is challenging yet highly rewarding.
 It’s great to think that our products can lead to real world impact, improving the lives of many”